 True Metallic Metal (TMM): gold

-I previously wrote a short tutorial describing how to paint TMM steel (you can read it here).
-And it was about time to write a similar post about how to paint TMM gold, taking advantage of a bunch of Easterling warriors (Games-Workshop, 28mm) I am painting right now.
-I am also expanding the tutorial to explain how to paint the red and marine blue clothes.
-The bases are unfinished, but I am planning to prepare another tutorial explaining this part.
-I would like to clarify that this is my own interpretation of this technique, meaning that is not the only…
+I previously wrote a short tutorial on painting TMM steel (which you can read here).
+Now, it’s time to write a similar post on how to paint TMM gold, using a batch of Easterling warriors (Games Workshop, 28mm) that I’m currently working on.
+I’ll also expand the tutorial to cover how to paint the red and marine blue clothing.
+The bases are still unfinished, but I plan to create another tutorial focusing on that aspect.
+I would like to clarify that this is my own interpretation of the TMM gold technique; it’s not the only method, nor is it necessarily…

 New book: How to Paint Miniatures for Wargames